-While reading these, you're probably getting consumed by a feeling of dread and powerlessness.
+While reading these, you might be getting consumed by a feeling of dread and powerlessness.

-Out of the five key paths to school growth, you maybe feel that, at most, a couple are within your circle of control.
+Out of the five key paths to school growth, you might feel that, at most, a couple are within your circle of control.

 By shifting to a kaizen mindset, you can 10X your growth initiatives without impacting your academic objectives.
 How?